 5. Set a House Cleaning Schedule – All that organizing and decluttering doesn't do you much good if your place is dirty.
 If you have always struggled to keep your home clean, this can be the year that you make a SMART goal, schedule out some actionable steps and stop fearing an impromtu visit from your neighbor!

 SMART Goal Example: I will set a cleaning schedule that works for me and clean twice a month.
 Action steps: Learn to clean!
-If you’ve never learned the right way to clean house, you’ll be wasting time- every time!
+If you've never learned the right way to clean house, you'll be wasting time- every time!
 Learn the right way by asking a relative, taking a class or reading a book.
 Next, write your regular cleanings on your calendar.
 If you need some cleaning guidance, you should be reading Clean Mama.
 If you just need a simple checklist, check out this House Cleaning Checklist from Molly Maids.
-Book Reco: Martha Stewart’s Homekeeping Handbook.
-Alternate: Simply Clean by Becky from Clean Mama.
+Book Reco: Martha Stewart's Homekeeping Handbook OR Simply Clean by Becky from Clean Mama.

 6. Maintain a Laundry System – I know, it SEEMS like this would fall under the ones above.
 But let me tell you, you can hire a professional organizer and cleaning ladies but chances are even if you magically had EVERYTHING else taken care of…guess what you are STILL stuck with laundry duty.
 If you are like I USED to be, living with a mountain of clean laundry in one spot and a regularly replenished mound of dirty laundry in another spot, then ENOUGH IS ENOUGH.

 SMART Goal Example: I will do one load of laundry, start to finish, every weekday.
 Actionable steps include putting ALL clean laundry away before you start.
 Like right now.
 Research to find a laundry system would work for you.
 If calendar reminders help you, add it to the calendar.
-Book Reco: Laundry: The Home Comforts Book of Caring for Clothes and Linens.
+Book Reco: Laundry: The Home Comforts Book of Caring for Clothes and Linens